JongoSimon/JongoSimon/README.md

 - 👋 Hi, I’m @JongoSimon
 - 👀 I’m interested in IT and agricultural development
-- 🌱 I’m currently learning how to code using HTML, CSS, JAVA and other coding tools.
+- 🌱 I’m currently learning how to code using HTML, CSS, JAVASCRIPT and other coding tools.
 - 💞️ I’m looking to collaborate on IT department in any company in the wirld
-- 📫 How to reach me, you can reach me via ma Github page
+- 📫 How to reach me, you can reach me via my Github page
 - 😄 Pronouns: i am a solid man.
 - ⚡ Fun fact: